Hetwin/sandbox/README.md

 # sandbox
-Create a foundation for data science in R and Python for actuarial use
+Create a technical foundation for data science in R and Python for actuarial use